 On the Etsy.com website, you’ll find additional details about setting up a shop there.
 In this article, I’m going to discuss the main legal and administrative steps for starting a small business on Etsy.
 I hope to give you an idea of what may be involved as you explore the opportunity.
 For legal, tax, and accounting advice, however, consult with trusted legal and financial professionals.
 They can assess your situation and offer expert guidance.

-1. Determine If Your Product Idea is a Viable Business Opportunity
+1. Determine If Your Product Idea is Viable

 No entrepreneurs in any line of business can know for sure that they will have success.
 Likewise, setting up an Etsy store to sell your products comes with no guarantees.